RommelTJ/ml_learning/deep_learning_for_coders/lesson4/01_Lesson4.md

 ```

 ## Why you shouldn't use accuracy loss function to update parameters

+Because it gets  a 0 gradient all over the place.

 ## Creating a good loss function
 ## Updating parameters with mini-batches and DataLoader
 ## Putting it all together